rogeriojorge/vmecpp/README.md

 - VMEC++ allows hot-restarting a run from a previous converged state (see [#hot-restart])
 - VMEC++'s parallelization strategy is the same as Fortran VMEC, but it leverages OpenMP for a multi-thread implementation rather than Fortran VMEC's MPI parallelization
 - VMEC++ implements the iteration algorithm of Fortran VMEC 8.52, which has sometimes different convergence behavior from (PAR)VMEC9.0: some configurations might converge with VMEC++ and not with (PAR)VMEC 9.0, and vice versa
-- VMEC++ supports inputs in the classic INDATA format (via a statically-linked executable of [`indata2json`](https://github.com/jonathanschilling/indata2json) that is shipped in this repository) as well as JSON files; it is also simple to construct input objects programmatically in Python
+- VMEC++ supports inputs in the classic INDATA format as well as JSON files; it is also simple to construct input objects programmatically in Python

 ### Known limitations with respect to the Fortran implementations
 - non-stellarator-symmetric terms (`lasym == true`) are not supported yet